azat-co/practicalnode/chapter1/chapter1.md

 ## Node.js Globals and Reserved Keywords

 Despite being modeled after one standard, Node.js and browser JavaScript differ when it comes to globals.
-As you might know, in browser JavaScript we have a `window` object.
-However, in Node.js, it is absent (obviously we don’t deal with a browser window), but developers are provided with new objects/keywords:
+As you may know, in browser JavaScript we have a `window` object.
+However, in Node.js it is absent (obviously we don’t deal with a browser window), but developers are provided with new objects/keywords:

 - `process`
 - `global`